Jobs, Education and Training Child Care Fee Assistance

 Eligibility & payment rates

-You may be able to receive JET Child Care Fee Assistance if you receive:
+You may be able to get JET Child Care Fee Assistance if you get:

 - Farm Household Allowance

 - Widow B Pension

 - Youth Allowance as a job seeker, or

 - Special Benefit because you can't receive Parenting Payment or Newstart Allowance

 You must also:

 - receive the highest payment rate of Child Care Benefit and not have chosen a lower rate, and

 - use approved child care